 - ✓ Complete the Scholar Success Program in high school and in college, which includes activities each year to help you stay on track for college and career success.
-The chart below shows the 12 activities that you must complete by high school graduation. - ✓ Graduate from a state-accredited high school with a minimum of a Core 40 diploma and a cumulative grade point average (GPA) of at least 2.5 on a 4.0 scale. - ✓ File the Free Application for Federal Student Aid (FAFSA) by April 15 as a high school senior and each year thereafter until you graduate from college. - Apply to an eligible Indiana college as a high school senior, and enroll in college as a full-time student within one year of high school graduation.
+The chart below shows the 12 activities that you must complete by high school graduation. - ✓ Graduate from a state-accredited high school with a minimum of a Core 40 or an Indiana Diploma (Class of 2029 and beyond) and a cumulative grade point average (GPA) of at least 2.5 on a 4.0 scale. - ✓ File the Free Application for Federal Student Aid (FAFSA) by April 15 as a high school senior and each year thereafter until you graduate from college. - Apply to an eligible Indiana college as a high school senior, and enroll in college as a full-time student within one year of high school graduation.